 Security Update: Phishing Emails and Booking Information

-This page provides the latest information and will be updated as our investigation progresses.
+This page provides the latest information and guidance for customers.

-We identified that some customers were receiving phishing emails that appeared to relate to their booking with Glen Nevis Holidays.
+Some customers received phishing emails that appeared to relate to their booking with Glen Nevis Holidays.

-These emails used real booking details and directed customers to fraudulent websites designed to take payment.
+These emails used genuine booking information and directed customers to fraudulent websites designed to take payment.

-Because of how this type of attack works, it can bypass normal protections such as password changes and two-factor authentication (2FA).
+Because this type of attack can hijack an already authenticated session, it can bypass normal protections such as password changes and two-factor authentication (2FA).

 What information may have been affected